The

 tool_results_by_names

-allows access to tools by their name, using dot notation and support from IntelliSense, so
+allows access to tools by their name, using dot notation, and support from IntelliSense, so

 tool_results_by_names .my_tool